JimmyMinhLee/computer-setup/README.md

 # computer-setup
-All files needed to setup a computer.
+All the instructions & files needed to setup a fresh computer for Jimmy Lee.